* Borrowing costs rise at Italian bond auction

 Despite this week’s gains, the yen has been one of the worst performing major currency so far this year as investors bet on more aggressive policies from the Bank of Japan to beat deflation, and positioned for more monetary stimulus.

 The dollar hit a 33-month high of 94.77 yen on Monday.

 Strategists said the yen’s current rebound was likely to be short-lived given demand among Japanese investors for higher-yielding foreign assets.

 “The yen weakening trend will resume because on the Japanese side of the equation the incentive to look for better returns elsewhere is still there,” said Ian Stannard, head of European FX strategy at Morgan Stanley.

-Morgan Stanley are looking for a move towards 95 yen.
+Morgan Stanley expects the dollar to rise towards 95 yen.